Directors Series: Quentin Tarantino’s Reservoir Dogs

 “I steal from every single movie ever made.
 If my work has anything, it’s that I am taking this from this and that from that and mixing them together.”

-Sure his films have scenes which are borrowed from another movie but he does them in a creative way.
+Sure his films have scenes that are borrowed from another movie but he does them in a creative way.
 In Reservoir Dogs the characters are named after colors (Mr. White, Pink, Blue, Brown, etc.) was seen for the first time in The Taking of Pelham One Two Three (1974).
 Also some key elements similar to those found in Ringo Lam and City on Fire.

 Tarantino did not show the heist happening and though initially, the reason was budgetary, he was quite fond of the idea of not really revealing the heist and stuck with this, so that the details of the heist could be kept unclear.

 According to Tarantino, this technique allows the viewer to see the film as other than just about the heist but other things too.
-A plot outline much similar like this appeared in Glengarry Glen Ross, a stage play and it’s film adaptation in which the spoken robbery was never actually seen on camera.
+A plot outline much similar to this appeared in Glengarry Glen Ross, a stage play and it’s film adaptation in which the spoken robbery was never actually seen on camera.

 Tarantino compared his work to that of a novelist and stated that he wanted the film to be about something which is not seen and he wanted to play with a real-time clock rather than a movie clock ticking.